precice/community-training/fsi-workflow/02_solidSimulation/tasks.md

   - `U`: displacements
   - `S`: stresses
   - `E`: strains
-  - `RF`: resultants (i.e., combination) of the reaction forces on the root nodes.
+  - `RF`: resultants (i.e., combinations) of the reaction forces on the root nodes.
 These are additionally computed values that will be printed to a log file.

 ## Run the simulation